Sheldon+Facebook+Angela= 2gether 4ever

 I’m making a bunch of adjustments, though.
 I’m just going to make a standard-length cardigan, instead of a full-length coat, and I’m converting the pattern to knitting in the round so that I don’t have to do purled colorwork on the yoke.
 I’m also substituting yarn, since the original yarn (Reynolds Odyssey) is a little too spendy for me.

 The body is Wool of the Andes Kettle Dye in Timber, and then I’m going to do the yoke background in Auburn with the fractal pattern in Oak.
-One warning: I …
+One warning: I did …

 Read more »